elsheikh21/pacman-game/readme.md

     - `pacman_game.py`
     - `my_pacman.py`

-11. Access file `pacman_game.py` and run
+11. run `python -u pacman_game.py`

 ---

 ## Initialize the game

 - Creating a 10X10 grid environment,
-- Pacman starting position in the middle {5, 5}.
+- Pacman starting position in the middle (approximately) {5, 4}.
 - Environment made up of
+  - Agent (pacman)
-  - fixed walls, and 4 other randomly placed walls,
+  - fixed walls,
-  - 5 ghosts are placed randomly,
+  - fixed 4 ghosts are placed,
   - 2 special food pieces (power ups) lasts for 10 steps,
-  - 40 food pieces,
+  - 66 food pieces, why? ((10 x 10) - 34) grid size subtract all other elements from it,
   - starting reward of 0,
-  - utility functions of 0 and 0.
+  - utility functions of 0.

 ---